shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Why do you want them so bad?”

 “Oh look!
-You’re friend is waving you down.
+Your friend is waving you down.
 Tata now!”
 Don disappeared.

 Gra turned around to see Reesu running up to him from the tavern.